trussworks/Engineering-Playbook/developing/vcs/README.md

 ## Tools

 ### Git

 > [Git](https://git-scm.com/) is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 ### pre-commit

 > A framework for managing and maintaining multi-language pre-commit hooks.

 We use [pre-commit](https://pre-commit.com/) at Truss to easily add git hooks to our Git repos.
 This allows us to automate things like checking for merge conflicts or mistakenly adding secret keys in our code.
 See [this example](https://github.com/trussworks/circleci-docker-primary/blob/master/.pre-commit-config.yaml) pre-commit config file from one of our projects.

+### pre-reqs

+> A tool to check your project prerequisites so your engineers don't have to.

+We use [pre-reqs](https://github.com/trussworks/prereqs) to bootstrap system pre-requisites that are required to run the code we push to Github.

 <!---
 ## Contents